 Everything you need to know about the April 2017 road tax changes

-From April 2017, new road tax tax rates will apply to all new cars.
-As that date draws ever closer, many motorists may be concerned about the incoming changes to road tax bands and how it will affect their pockets and their choice of car.
+From today (1 April 2017), new road tax tax rates will apply to all new cars.
+Many motorists may be concerned about the changes to road tax bands and how it will affect their pockets and their choice of car.

 Per Month, EXC VAT